The Long Spoons Parable: Thriving Though Sharing

 “But in heaven, we feed each other.
 We put trust in those around us, and never go hungry.”

-When you feed other recruiters in Top Echelon Network—your trading partners—you don’t go hungry.
+When you feed other recruiters in TE Network—your trading partners—you don’t go hungry.
 No matter what’s happening in the economy or on the other side of the world, there’s no reason to hoard everything on your recruiting desk, especially if you have a long spoon and you’re having trouble feeding yourself.

 If you need something, ask your trading partners.
 Then ask your trading partners what they need.